CristianHcR/eutech_engineers/task2/README.md

     >    ...
     >}
     > ```
-    >**IMPORTANT:** The home dir must be the same as the username otherwise it could cause problems.
+    >**IMPORTANT:** The home dir must be the same as the username, otherwise it could cause problems.

 - **Example of an entire configuration file**